Frequently Asked Questions

-We would love to be able to guarantee that your driveway will be cleared by 7:00 a.m. but we cannot, in good faith, promise this.
-There are too many factors beyond our control that affect our launch time and when our operator will arrive at your address.
+We would love to be able to guarantee that your driveway will be cleared by 7:00 a.m., but we cannot, in good faith, promise this.
+Too many factors beyond our control affect our launch time and when our operator will arrive at your address.

 - when the snow starts